eepgwde/ticker-planto/README.md

 ** Developing clients

-If you want to develop clients this will work well enough.
+If you want to develop clients against a ticker-plant this will work well enough.

+There are examples in demo/

 ** Coding in q